UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 **Question 2**
-What argument is needed if we want to read in our data with from an Excel spreadsheet where there are multiple dataframes saved on different sheets?
+What argument is needed if we want to read in data from an Excel spreadsheet where there is data saved on different sheets?

 <choice id="2" >
 <opt text='<code>header</code>'>

-This is not specifying a particular sheet.
-You want want to review this section.
+This is not specifying a sheet.
+You may want to review this section.

 </opt>